tybottorff/bottorffdocs/notes/literature_notes.md

 # A comparison of clustering models for inference of T cell receptor antigen specificity
  - assumption: similar sequence receptors bind similar epitopes
  - some differences in predictive performance of models, more differences in scalability
+# A comparison of scRNA-seq annotation methods based on experimentally labeled immune cell subtype dataset
+ - SVM, scBERT, and scDeepSort were the best supervised methods, Seurat was the best unsupervised clustering method (couldn't fit actual cell type distribution though)
 # Activation of CD8 T cells accelerates anti-PD-1 antibody-induced psoriasis-like dermatitis through IL-6
  - human samples: infiltration of CD8 T cells into epidermis, IL-6-dependent pathogenesis
 # Activation of human T cells by major histocompatability complex class II expressing neutrophils: proliferation in the presence of superantigen, but not tetanus toxoid